GYKrishna25/SQL-RAG-CODEX/README.md

-# RAG with SQL Router
+# SQl- RAG - CODEX ROUETR

 We are developing a system that will guide you in creating a custom agent.
-This agent can query either your Vector DB index for RAG-based retrieval or a separate SQL query engine.
+This agent can query either your Vector DB index for RAG-based retrieval or a separate SQL query engine and validate response through Codex

 ## 🔍 **The Critical Component: Response Validation**